 So what if it’s not your dream kitchen!
 Instead of concentrating on what you don’t have, focus your time and energy on what you can do with the kitchen that you have.
 You’ll need a little imagination, some inexpensive but creative innovations, and an adventurous spirit in tackling a number of do-it-yourself projects.

 And in no time, you’ll have a little breathing room – and the satisfaction of transforming your small kitchen into an attractive, appealing, efficient, and functional space that you and your family will love and enjoy.
 Let’s get to work and give that kitchen some flair and style!

-A few elements make this relatively small kitchen look bigger than its actual size: it opens into a room that gets a lot of natural light; the cabinets and drawers are painted a light shade of blue; and the wide window allows light to stream into the space.
+A few elements make this relatively small kitchen look bigger than its actual size: it opens into a room that gets a lot of natural light; the cabinets and drawers are painted a light shade of off-white; and the wide windows nearby allow light to stream into the space.

 Give the Kitchen a Clean, Uncluttered Look

 One of the easiest and most basic ways of creating the illusion of a larger space is by keeping things neat and organized.
 There’s nothing worse than a kitchen counter filled with cereal boxes, snacks, bottled water, recipe books, cooking ingredients, utensils, dishes, mail, reminder notes, and knick-knacks.
 This clutter can be overwhelming – and an irritant – even in a large kitchen.
 So just imagine how unsightly it would be in a small space.

 Observe the obvious rule of thumb: store food and other staples in the fridge or the kitchen cabinets.
 Use drawers and all available storage space for your recipe books and utensils.
 Even personal touches and décor accents should be kept to a minimum to maintain tidy lines and an uncluttered look.